 AddressCentre Island, Toronto, ON M5J, Canada

 One of the best perspectives of the Toronto skyline is from the water.
 Specifically, on the way to or back from the Toronto Islands.
 All you need to do to experience that view is get yourself on a ferry to the islands (Wards Island, Hanlan’s Point or Centre Island).
-The ride takes roughly 10 to 15 minutes and costs $7.87 round trip.
+The ride takes roughly 10 to 15 minutes and costs $8.19 round trip and is a great way to soak up stunning skyline views.

 There’s a lot going on around Polson Pier, including Cabana Pool Bar, Sound Academy and other entertainment options.
 But the main attraction—at least if you want to snap some pictures of the city skyline—is simply the area itself.
 Spend some time taking a stroll along the dock at the pier for a picturesque peek at the city, as well as to explore the up and coming Port Lands.